ricardofig016/kotlin-compiler/README.md

 explain the tests used
 explain how to run tests
-explain how to add tests (dont forget to mention that the variable `tests` in `/tests` needs to be updated)
+explain how to add tests (dont forget to mention that the variable `tests` in `Test.hs` needs to be updated)

 ## Notes for the Devs